pburtchaell/redux-promise-middleware/docs/guides/rejected-promises.md

 Redux promise middleware dispatches an action for a rejected promise, but does not catch the error thrown. **This is an expected behavior.** Because the error is not caught, you will (in most cases) get an "uncaught" warning in the developer console.
 Again, this is an expected behavior.

-By principle, it's your applications's responsibility to catch the error thrown by the rejected promise.
+By principle, it's your application's responsibility to catch the error thrown by the rejected promise.
 It's not the responsibility of the middleware.

 ## How to Catch Promises

 However, you probably want to catch the error.
 Here's some suggested approaches/solutions to this.

-1. Catch/handle the error "globally" in a error handling middleware
+1. Catch/handle the error "globally" in error handling middleware
 2. Catch/handle the error "locally" at the action creator

 ## Catching Errors Locally